blobject/agave/README.md

 In each form of distribution, the actual font files are named `agave-?.ttf`,
 where `?` stands for `r`, `b`, `i`, or `z`, representing the *regular*, *bold*, *italic*, and *bold+italic* variants respectively.

+**archiving:**

+At every revision, the font files are backed up but source files and documentation are not.
+Therefore only the latest version of the source and documentation are uploaded on Bitbucket.

 ## discussion
 Feedback, questions, suggestions, etc. are welcome and encouraged.